mpaiva/ux-protocols/README.md

 These protocols provide a structured approach to conducting usability studies that are inclusive of individuals with various disabilities and backgrounds.
 Each protocol is tailored to specific user needs, promoting empathy and understanding in UX design.

+## Disclaimer
+These protocols are for guidance only and are continuously improved with community feedback and expert contributions.
+We invite all interested parties—researchers, designers, advocates, and users themselves—to share their experiences, suggest modifications, and propose new user groups.
+Your input will help us ensure that our protocols are comprehensive, up-to-date, and truly reflective of the needs of all users.
+Together, we can create more inclusive digital environments that cater to everyone's needs.

 ### Objective

 The purpose of these usability studies is to develop products that are accessible to all, emphasizing the importance of inclusivity.
 These protocols help identify and overcome potential barriers in product interaction that different groups might face.